goodvirus-project/goodvirus-shell/CONCERNS.md

 ## 🔐 Want Encrypted Logging?

-By default, logs are **plain text** — readable for non-technical users who want to understand what's going on.
+By default, logs are **plain text** — readable for non-technical users.

-If you prefer **encrypted logs**, just open an issue on GitHub or send an email.
+If you want **encrypted logs**, open a request on GitHub or send an email.

 Once requested, a future version will include: